cw9dd/my_site/content/authors/admin/_index.md

 # Interests to show in About widget
 interests:
 - Mobile Sensing and Mobile Health
-- Socially Intelligent Human-Centered Systems
+- Socially Aware AI in Human Systems
 - Computational Social Science

 # Education to show in About widget